Fragile Sand Star, Astropecten fragilis

 Reproduction: Fragile Sea Stars are gonochoric (male or female for life).
 Reproduction may be asexual, by both regeneration and clonal, or sexual.
 Sexual reproduction involves broadcast spawning with external fertilization.
 The fertilized eggs hatch into planktonic larvae and later metamorphose into pentamerous juveniles which develop into young sea stars with stubby arms.

 Ecosystem Interactions: Fragile Sand Stars are a poorly studied and understood species.
 The ecosystem interactions of this species have not been documented.
-Some species in this genus have commensal relationships with polychaetes.
-Also, endoparasitic crustaceans of the genus Dendrogaster parasitize species in Astropecten genus.
+Some species in Astropecten Genus have commensal relationships with polychaete worms.
+Also, endoparasitic crustaceans of the genus Dendrogaster parasitize species in the Astropecten genus.

-Human Interactions: Fragile Sand Stars are seldom seen by humans and they have little direct impact on human activities.
+Human Interactions: Fragile Sand Stars have little direct impact on human activities.
 From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern

 Synonyms: None